 An in-depth look at the role of chromosomes and genes in the etiology of human genetic diseases.
 Symptoms, treatments, psychological factors and possible screening methods will be presented.
 This course is suggested for people entering into graduate or professional programs in human health-related fields.
-Prerequisite: BIO 223; COM 100; WRI 101.
-Open to juniors and seniors only.
-(Spring, even-odd years)
+Prerequisite: BIO 223; COM 100; WRI 101; junior or senior standing, or permission of instructor.
+(Fall, even-odd years)